mraggi/discreture/README.md

 	}
 ```

-Or the for_each variant (which is significantly faster):
+Or the for_each variant of discreture:
 ```c++
 	auto X = combinations(n,n/2);
 	X.for_each([](const combinations::combination& x)